gmann473/Web-dsgn-Repo/README.md

 # Web-dsgn-Repo
-Portable digital repository for my web design assignments.
+This is my personal digital repository for all of my web design assignments/projects.